userlocalhost/echo-server/README.md

 What is this?
 =============

-This repository has a couple of implementations of echo server which simply responds user sending data. `generic` implementation uses gen_tcp module to receive data from client.
+This repository has a couple of implementations of echo server, simply responds user sending data, written in [Erlang](http://www.erlang.org/). `generic` implementation uses gen_tcp module to receive data from client.
 Another implenetation, named `nonblocking`, uses prim_inet module for nonblocking connection.

 Building
 ========